cmueller9977/100-Days-of-Data-and-Python/log.md

 # 100 Days of Data and Python - Personal Log

+### Day 8 - 02.03.2023

+Data modeling for makeover monday - caffeine content Also discoverd the Workout Wednesday - Just checking.
+Interesting articel about Geodata and analysis (Softqware) could be useful for Bikeshare?

+For MOM data modeling. calculated column - ratio in mg / ml. now how do i put that in a viz?
+Almost done the thing.
+Also a bit of Python.
+Ah its already done.

+Wireframes!
+Check it out!

 ### Day 7 - 01.03.2023

 Difficult today.
 Visitors are coming for a few days.
 So we have to clean things a bit up.
 And it's the short school day.
 So kids are back home early.